How we're making our gyms safe for you

 I am a pre-paid member, will my membership be extended?

-Yes, we'll be extending your membership by the length of time that the club was closed.
+Yes, we'll be extending your membership by the length of time that the centre was closed.

 Will junior and child memberships be unfrozen?

-For clubs in England and Wales, junior and child memberships will recommence from the first week of September for all clubs that are open.
+For centres in England and Wales, junior and child memberships will recommence from the first week of September for all centres that are open.
 As per previous communication, junior membership fees will be collected from this point.
-For clubs in Scotland, junior and child membership will recommence from 1st October.
+For centres in Scotland, junior and child membership will recommence from 1st October.

 I pay for PT packs, towels and/or lockers by Direct Debit, will this be reinstated when you reopen?